anishpunaroor/BookLogue/README.md

 ### Env variables setup

-Create an .env file in the Booksify root directory and add the following
+Create an .env file in the Booksify backend directory and add the following:

 ```
 NODE_ENV = development